What is It and

 Wireless HDMI is not like a Chromecast device or other streaming media equipment, which uses a home WiFi network.
 It also does not work like Miracast or Intel’s WiDi by screen mirroring.
 Instead, it is a direct connection without wires between your media source and TV, so there is no degradation in quality or high latency.

-Why You Want to Use Wireless HDMI
+Why Use Wireless HDMI

 The main reasons you may want to switch to wireless HDMI are convenience and no more wire clutter!
 The area around your TV is usually littered with dozens of cables going this way and that.
 This solution helps to clean up the clutter.